mtrower/clarity/Journal.md

 5/10/16

 Continuous operation uncovered a bug where a new gatherer process was forked on each read, introducing several performance pathologies - see scribe #10, #11.
 I now silently ignore redundant calls to VMStatGatherer.open().

+5/11/16

+Dear Hibernate,

+Please go burn in a fire.

+Love,
+Matthew

+PS.
+Don't try to use Hibernate 4.x+ with TomEE.